 Gerard Power is a former greyhound videographer surviving in Limerick.
 His interests include Anglo-Irish sitcoms, the transcendence of the flesh, and the 3D platformers of the fifth console generation.
 His dream is to one day own a miserable single-room flat in the old Georgian part of town, where ghosts can be found between the red brick and mortar.

 Evan Forman is a writer interested in the fictions creeping into our increasingly warped reality, the mythology of modernity, and spooky interactions with the more-than-human world.
 This is his third published work, having two novellas in Arcbeatle Press’ 10,000 Dawns: A Poor Man’s Iliad anthology.
 He lives in Scotland and can be found at evanforman.com.

-Dillon O'Hara is a writer based in Limerick, Ireland.
-They are the Vice President of Arcbeatle Press and the co-editor of Making Spirits Bright.
-As a critic, they have appeared in the Mary Sue, Strange Horizons, and Imperica, among others.
-Their favourite Doctor is Clara Oswald.
+Clara Laherty is a writer based in Waterford, Ireland.
+She organized the 10,000 Dawns Winter Holiday Special.
+As a critic, she has appeared in the Mary Sue, Strange Horizons, and Imperica, among others.
+Her favorite Doctor is Clara Oswald.